vraj1551/dsa-by-days/Week 1/Day 3/notes.md

 - At each step, check:
   `currentSum - k` → how many times this value has occurred before?

+Because:
+If `currentSum - k = some earlier prefixSum`,
+it means the subarray between those two points sums to k.

 👉 Use a **HashMap to store prefixSum frequencies**.